rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index.markdown

 ```

 It projects a lines document to a terminal document.
 So the input to the
-project function is a `Lines` document and the output is a `Terminal` document.
+`project` function is a `Lines` document and the output is a `Terminal`
+document.

-Except the project method returns an instance of itself, a `LinesToTerminal`.
+Except the `project` function returns an instance of itself, a
+`LinesToTerminal`.
 What's going on?

 Notice the second base class, `Projection`.
 It looks like this: